Welcome to Week 3 Start ‘Em, Sit ‘Em.

 Anthony Richardson – Sure, this is a tougher matchup against a talented defense.
 We’ll need to see Richardson start dialing things in as a passer, too.
 However, I will never move him any lower than QB9 or QB10 on any slate.
 The rushing upside is too great.
 In 19 quarters of work in his young career – basically 4.75 games – Richardson has rushed 35 times for 229 yards and 5 TDs.
 That equates to 11.1 rushing fantasy points per game.

 D.J.
 Moore – Stuck in QB jail again.
 No quarterback has thrown a catchable pass less often than Caleb Williams (63.6%) through two games.
 The only good news is that Moore has been funneled 30% and 32% of the first-read targets in Weeks 1-2.
 The Colts have allowed a monster 24/290/3 receiving (on 31 targets) to opposing wide receivers so far and that at least gives Moore a soft matchup to keep him alive as a low-end WR2.
-Keenan Allen (heel) didn’t practice again on Wednesday.
+Keenan Allen (heel) is out.

 FLEX Plays